matveynator/netchan/README.md

 rendering speed
 ```

-A scheduler can use those measurements as an application-level policy when deciding how large a task should be or where it should run.
+A scheduler can use those measurements to decide where a task should run or how large a task should be:

-For example:

 ```text
 Task target: < 500 ms